mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-In this example, we create two buses labelled as `1` and `2`.
+In this example, we create two buses labeled as `1` and `2`.
 The branch is established between these two buses with a unique branch label of `1`.
-Finally, the generator is connected to the bus labelled `2` and has its distinct label set to `1`.
+Finally, the generator is connected to the bus labeled `2` and has its distinct label set to `1`.

 ---